Men’s Clinic FAQs

 Q: What languages are spoken at the Men’s clinic?

 A: English is the predominant language spoken at the men/trans clinic.
-However, several staff and volunteers understand other languages also.
-Depending on who is working when you call there may be someone available who can talk to you in one of the following languages: French, Gujurati, Hindi, Italian, Spanish, Portuguese, Ukrainian, Urdu and ASL.
+However, several staff and volunteers also understand other languages.
+Depending on who is working when you call, there may be someone available who can speak with you in one of the following languages: French, Gujarati, Hindi, Italian, Spanish, Portuguese, Ukrainian, Urdu, and ASL.

 Q: Can I drop-in for HIV or STI testing?